mongodb/docs/source/reference/replica-configuration.rst

    **Default**: none

-   Used to represent arbitrary values for describing or tagging nodes for the purposes of extending :ref:`write propagation
+   Used to represent arbitrary values for describing or tagging nodes for the purposes of extending :ref:`write concern
-   <replica-set-write-propagation>` to allow configurable data center
+   <replica-set-write-concern>` to allow configurable data center
    awareness.

    Use in conjunction with :js:data:`settings.getLastErrorModes` and